 An obvious distinction between advertising and health information.

 Content that is reviewed by clinical peers and updated frequently.

 Before you recommend a website to patients, take a few minutes to review the site and become familiar with its content, approach, and philosophy.
+Check any links to make sure they work and that their content is appropriate.
 Make a mental note of any discrepancies between what a site may recommend and your own treatment practices, so you’re ready to answer a patient’s questions.

 Short and to the point works best for video (5 to 15 minutes).
 Look for videos that are culturally sensitive to your patient population.
 If your practice involves teaching step-by-step instructions, such as breast self-exams, video can recoup time spent doing repeat demonstrations for you and your staff.
 If visuals aren’t needed, such as for a relaxation tape that teaches guided imagery, audio can be used just as effectively, and can be less expensive.